TheSpiritXIII/SipYAML/readme.md

  example).
 Escaping, anchors, tags, casts and other various tokens are not implemented and may not be implemented (unless I receive enough requests).

- NOTE: As of the current version, document end markers are not implemented.
+ NOTE: As of the current version, errors are still not implemented.

  2. What is in-situ?